b3-exmo/b3-exmo.github.io/docs/Tithing/Charitable Giving.md

 &nbsp;

-Most of these notes rely on context from the page on [[Tithing money/index|tithing]], so give that a read if you haven't already.
+Most of these notes rely on context from the page on [[Tithing/index|tithing]], so give that a read if you haven't already.
 This was a subsection, but became long enough that I think it warrants a page of its own.

 &nbsp;